xnmeet/react-scan/README.md

 ## Resources & Contributing Back

 Want to try it out?
-Check the [our demo](https://react-scan.million.dev).
+Check out [our demo](https://react-scan.million.dev).

 Looking to contribute back?
 Check the [Contributing Guide](https://github.com/aidenybai/react-scan/blob/main/.github/CONTRIBUTING.md) out.

 Want to talk to the community?
-Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've build with React Scan.
+Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've built with React Scan.

 Find a bug?
 Head over to our [issue tracker](https://github.com/aidenybai/react-scan/issues) and we'll do our best to help.
 We love pull requests, too!